TheArtifulProgrammer/TheArtifulProgrammer/README.md

 # Hi there, I'm Munashe Chinake 👋

 I'm a passionate programmer with a keen interest in aviation and a strong enthusiasm for AI.
-I am currently exploring AI, focusing on developing intelligent applications and chatbots using LangChain, LlamaIndex, MCP servers, and agent-based frameworks..
+I am currently exploring AI, focusing on developing intelligent applications and chatbots using LangChain, LlamaIndex, MCP servers, and agent-based frameworks.
 Additionally, I'm working on hybrid mobile apps using Flutter/React Native and MERN Stack apps.

 ## Technologies I work with:
 - LLM Frameworks: Langchain & LlamaIndex